The Hippocratic Crush II: Synopsis

 Yat Kin finds it difficult to accept the new challenges in his life, however, as he watches his friends and fellow subordinates, Mei Suet and Pui Chung grow to become independent, capable and experienced doctors, he learns that he must first protect himself before he can protect others.
 Will he be able to do this and protect those whom he loves and cares about?
 What is the true meaning behind being a doctor?
 It is merely about saving about patients?
 What about the doctors themselves?

 The challenges that he has to face with Chi Yu on top of his stubborn personality takes a toll on his relationship with newly transferred pathology specialist, Lok Man Sang (Lawrence Ng).
 The two are constantly at each other’s throat with differing opinions and their approach with medicine which creates further tension between the two doctors.
 Lokman gets involved with fellow internal medicine doctor, Heung Chin Yi (Tracy Chu), who happens to be twenty years younger than him.

 Man Sang and Chin Yi have a very different view of love.
 Lokman is a widowed man with a young daughter Yannis (Elkie Chong) while Chin Yi is left having to take care of her runaway (later revealed as deceased) boyfriend's son.
 Through mutual understanding and hardships, the two grow to love each other despite their age difference.
 Chin Yi was looking for her boyfriend, who was hired by Monica to do renovation work on Lokman's cafe and was with Monica when he died in a traffic accident in mainland China.
 Chin Yi was also the school classmate of the daughter of Neurosurgery Chief Dr. Lam, Che Che (played by Eliza Sam).

 Lokman and David grew up together and with Monica (never shown) run a cafe.
 Lokman has CML leukemia.
 David suddenly needs brain surgery.
-David enters in a relationship with Yannis' aunt/defacto step-mother.
+David enters in a relationship with Yannis' aunt/de facto step-mother.